x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/exchange-activesync/mobile-device-mailbox-policies.md

 Mobile device mailbox policies can be created in the Exchange admin center (EAC) or Exchange Online PowerShell.
 If you create a policy in the EAC, you can configure only a subset of the available settings.
 You can configure the rest of the settings using Exchange Online PowerShell.

 ## Mobile device password settings and Android
 Android 9.0 and earlier versions utilize Android's device admin functionality to manage device password settings defined in a mobile device mailbox policy.

 With Android 10.0 and later, Android has removed device admin functionality.
 Instead, apps that require a screen lock query the device's (or the work profile's) screen lock complexity.
 Apps that require a stronger screen lock direct the user to the system screen lock settings, allowing the user to update the security settings to become compliant.
-At no time is the app aware of the user's password, only its password complexity level.
+At no time is the app aware of the user's password; the app is only aware of the password complexity level.
 Android supports the following four password complexity levels:

 |Password complexity level |Password requirements  |
 |---------|---------|